minprog/progik-old/30 Homework/40 Homework 4/40 Sleepwalking Student.md

 Thus, your file should include

-* (1) answers to these two questions and how you approached them and
+* (1) answers to the 2 questions at the start of this part and how you approached them and
 * (2) the above Python functions, including `ave_signed_displacement( numtrials )` and `ave_squared_displacement( numtrials )`

 Make sure to include explanatory docstrings and comments for each function you write!